arangodb/spring-boot-starter/demo/README.md

 Character [id=1898, name=Arya, surname=Stark, alive=true, age=11]
 ```

-Aside from searching for exact and transformed values we can – in case of type `String` also search for other expressions.
+Aside from searching for exact and transformed values, you can – in case of type
-In this last case, we search for every character whose `surname` ends with `"ark"`.
-The console output should include every
+`String`, also search for other expressions.
+In this last case, search for every
+character whose `surname` ends with `"ark"`.
+The console output should include
-Stark.
+every Stark.

 ```java
 System.out.println("## Find all character which surname ends with 'ark' (ignore case)");